How recognizing Indigenous land protects forests and the climate

 Under such ownership, communities have the power to manage the territory as they see fit, prevent outsiders from entering their land and demand compensation if their rights are violated.

-Separately, on at least 7.1% of the land analyzed by RRI, such communities have been granted limited designation rights - which are less concrete, as they are not indefinitely guaranteed and do not include compensation in cases of violations.
+Separately, on at least 7.1% of the land analysed by RRI, such communities have been granted limited designation rights - which are less concrete, as they are not indefinitely guaranteed and do not include compensation in cases of violations.

-Australia, Brazil, Canada, China, and Mexico collectively account for nearly 62% of all lands designated for, or owned by these communities globally, despite making up only a third of the total area of land analysed by RRI.
+Australia, Brazil, Canada, China, and Mexico collectively account for nearly 62% of all lands designated for, or owned by, these communities globally, despite making up only a third of the total area of land analysed by RRI.

 Sub-Saharan Africa saw the biggest increase in legal recognition of community land rights of any region between 2015 and 2020, mainly due to gains in Kenya and Liberia, RRI said.